openthread/openthread/doc/site/en/guides/border-router/beaglebone-black.md

    *  Connectivity over a local Ethernet based network is recommended.
    *  The cloud9 IDE will be disabled later in this guide.
-   *  This guide will change the state of BeagleBone network interfaces, be aware you secure shell may disconnect.
+   *  This guide will change the state of BeagleBone network interfaces, be aware your secure shell session may disconnect.
    *  Modern BeagleBone bootloaders will run from the uSD card by default, but some BeagleBone Black devices may try to boot from the internal eMMC.
       Make sure to press the BOOT Button in this case.

-Warning: The power requirements of the development kit used for the OpenThread RCP may be too great for the power that can be supplied from a computer's USB port.
-It is recommended that you use the 5V power adaptor for the BeagleBone where applicable.
+> Warning: The power requirements of the development kit used for the
+> OpenThread RCP may be too great for the power that can be supplied from a
+> computer's USB port.
+It is recommended that you use the 5V power adaptor for
+> the BeagleBone where applicable.

 For more detailed information on the BeagleBone, see the [BeagleBoard Support Page](https://beagleboard.org/support).